lovell/sharp/.github/ISSUE_TEMPLATE/installation.md

 If you are using npm v6 or earlier and installing as a `root` or `sudo` user, have you tried with the `npm install --unsafe-perm` flag?

-If you are using npm v7, does the user running `npm install` own the directory it is run in?
+If you are using npm v7 or later, does the user running `npm install` own the directory it is run in?

 If you are using the `ignore-scripts` feature of `npm`, have you tried with the `npm install --ignore-scripts=false` flag?